 - 10 Staff propose activities to include awareness raising and targeted and tailored engagement.
 Staff will issue educational materials and convene relevant external expertise.
-Educational materials may take multiple forms, including: - (a) guidance statements or other long-form publications; - (b) snapshots or other short-form publications; - (c) webcasts/webinars; and - (d) FAQs. - 11 For the purpose of this paper, the generic terms "guidance materials", "educational materials" or "materials" are used to signify all forms of non-mandatory and non-authoritative materials intended to explain, clarify, or provide implementation guidance to preparers using AASB S2. - 12 A wide variety of delivery modes will be critical to reach a broad range of stakeholders, with the key focus being on supporting preparers.
+Educational materials may take multiple forms, including: - (a) guidance statements or other long-form publications; - (b) snapshots or other short-form publications; - (c) webcasts/webinars; and - (d) FAQs. - For the purpose of this paper, the generic terms "guidance materials", "educational materials" or "materials" are used to signify all forms of non-mandatory and non-authoritative materials intended to explain, clarify, or provide implementation guidance to preparers using AASB S2. - A wide variety of delivery modes will be critical to reach a broad range of stakeholders, with the key focus being on supporting preparers.
 Staff anticipate that many stakeholders may have had limited interactions with the AASB or Australian Accounting Standards in the past and therefore developing strategic partnerships and appropriately tailoring delivery modes and materials for each stakeholder group will be essential.
-Activities may include: - (a) continued presentations and awareness-raising activities with various stakeholder groups across the economy, including facilitating workshops and other events; - (b) adapting IFRS Foundation educational materials for Australian use; and - (c) establishing and maintaining an AASB S2 Knowledge Hub. - 13 Awareness-raising and targeted and tailored engagement activities are planned to be phased across the next three years, aligning with the phasing in of mandatory requirements.
+Activities may include: - (a) continued presentations and awareness-raising activities with various stakeholder groups across the economy, including facilitating workshops and other events; - (b) adapting IFRS Foundation educational materials for Australian use; and - (c) establishing and maintaining an AASB S2 Knowledge Hub. - In addition to supporting preparers, staff recognise that a broad range of stakeholders within, and external to, an entity will influence that entity's implementation of AASB S2.
+Staff will conduct activities to raise awareness among broader stakeholders, such as auditors, investors, entity directors and relevant legal practitioners. - Awareness-raising and targeted and tailored engagement activities are planned to be phased across the next three years, aligning with the phasing in of mandatory requirements.

-Under paragraph 13 of the AASB Due Process Framework for Setting Australian Sustainability Reporting Standards, staff may issue guidance materials relating to Australian Sustainability Reporting Standards (ASRS).
+Under paragraph 13 of the AASB Due Process Framework for Setting Australian Sustainability Reporting Standards, AASB staff may issue guidance materials relating to Australian Sustainability Reporting Standards (ASRS).